risk-first/website/introduction/Development-Process.md

 The round-cornered rectangles represent our [Internal Model](Glossary#internal-model), and these contain our view of [Risk](Glossary#Risk), whether the risks we face right now, or the [Attendant Risks](Glossary#attendant-risk) expected after taking the action.
 In the diagram above, taking the action of "coding and unit testing" is expected to mitigate the risks of "Developer Misimplementation" and "Duplicating Functionality".

 Beneath the internal models, we are also showing real-world tangible artifacts.
 That is, the physical change we would expect to see as a result of taking action.
-In this diagram, the action will result in "New Code" being added to the project, needed for the next steps of the development process.
+In the diagram above, the action will result in "New Code" being added to the project, needed for the next steps of the development process.

 ### Integration